jasonfb/universal_track_manager/README.md

 Track user visits and link them to the Rails session, but don't expire or purge your sessions. (*not recommended*)

 4B.
 Barely private (good idea from security perspective; best idea from privacy perspective):
-Track user visits and link them to the Rails session, expire the sessions as expalined in #3 above, and use the long-cookie approach fo ran extra layer of identificiation.
+Track user visits and link them to the Rails session, expire the sessions as expalined in #3 above, and use the long-cookie approach for an extra layer of identificiation.

 5. Hardly private (good idea from security perspective; better idea from privacy perspective):
 Just like 4B, use the `visits` from this gem, the Rails session with expiry, and possibly a long-cookie.
 As well, grab some or all of the information out of the `visits` table for storage elsewhere on an as-need basis.
 For example, you might track only the user agent (browser) and ad campaign (UTMs) but not the IP address.
 Since we assume that the browser doesn't change within a single visit (by definition, it can't), you don't need this gem to look at the browser (just do `request.user_agent`).
 But you can use this gem to grab the UTMs from a previsouly stored visit, explained below.